arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 -   A key-value database for Reference Counting.

 -   The TTL value to apply to all resource records in the output stage.
+    **TODO:** This is now suggested to be removed and instead allowed some expression in ACL Rules, but with sane defaults so it is not required.

 Per partial master: